FooFoBerry/processes/README.md

 gem install foreman
 ```

-Then run `foreman start` and all the processes will launch
+Then cd in to the processes directory (`cd processes`) run `foreman start` and all the processes will launch

 If you get an error about a port being taken already, run `lsof -i tcp:<port that is taken>` and then go kill that process (`kill -9 <process_id>`).